fredlemieux/starter-interview-swe-api/README.md

   constants.
   They would be fetched from a database, so we'd have to sacrifice compile-time checks and only use the run-time check.
 Branded types could be used if we want to label the validated metrics.

+### Database implementation

+- Adding and setting up jest to test the repository contract!
+- Clear database required to clear the database between tests
+- My original idea of having <date>_<metric> as a key was not sufficient, as you'd need to know the metrics before retrieving data, having the metric name as a secondary nested map would be better.
+-